2010 Southeast Asian haze: ASEAN Agreement

 On 13 October 2010, the 6th ASEAN meeting was conducted whereby the transboundary haze issues were discussed.
 Countries such as Singapore and Malaysia also pledged to support and render aid to Indonesia in its fight against illegal logging and forest fires.

 Despite having the 6th ASEAN meeting held a week before the 2010 transboundary haze crisis, Indonesia failed to enforce its logging laws in Sumatra leaving forests vulnerable to destruction.
-This led to the arise in political tension with neighbouring countries like Malaysia and Singapore.
+This led to the arise in political tension with neighboring countries like Malaysia and Singapore.

 In order to successfully monitor and minimize the effects of slash and burn activities, the use of techniques to detect emissions and to interpret fire patterns is crucial.
-Hence, the implementation of the development of a Fire Danger Rating System (FDRS) was endorsed by ministers during the meet as a measure to monitor hotspots and to predict susceptible fire outbreak areas.
+Hence, the implementation of the development of a Fire Danger Rating System (FDRS) was endorsed by ministers during the meeting as a measure to monitor hotspots and predict potential fire outbreak areas.
 This system provides the ability to monitor the ignition, occurrence and spread of forest fires based on various conditions such as weather, fuel and soil.

 ASEAN has also set a goal to be a haze-free region by 2020.

 However, Indonesia may be at risk of losing their leadership position in ASEAN despite being one of ASEAN's founders and having one of the largest economy in Southeast Asia if the government does not uphold and tighten the rules and regulations on illegal logging.

 Education

 The education of smallholders is imperative for a notable improvement in the transboundary haze.
 Although Indonesia's government has banned the clearing of land using the slash and burn method, farmers often disregard the law and continue to clear land illegally using burning practices.
 This is mainly due to the weak law enforcement and the reluctance to change based on hardened beliefs.

-Even though the Indonesian government has attempted to educate and motivate the public on adopting fire-free land clearing alternatives, many smallholders still believe that the benefits of the slash and burn method still outweigh the cost of fire-free land clearing practices.
+Even though the Indonesian government has attempted to educate and motivate the public on adopting fire-free land clearing alternatives, many smallholders still believe that the benefits of the slash-and-burn method still outweigh the cost of fire-free land clearing practices.
 Hence, Indonesia has implemented incentives in the form of rewards and assistance to those who are willing to adopt fire-free land clearing alternatives and to those who comply with Indonesia's zero burning policy.
 For instance, smallholders are rewarded with funds should they have manage to have a year free of unpermitted burning practices.

-Thus, in order for a change to happen, education and public support is important in aiding smallholders to grasp the magnitude and negative impact the slash and burn method has on the environment and neighbouring countries.
+Thus, in order for a change to happen, education and public support is important in aiding smallholders to grasp the magnitude and negative impact the slash and burn method has on the environment and neighboring countries.